NickCrews/libpostal-wasm/README.md

 - Is the serialization the actual bottleneck?
 Like maybe I should just keep using the existing serial interface using pypostal, and the python<->C interop isn't actually the problem there.

+## License

+public domain, do what you want.